PrestaShop/docs/modules/configure-with-cli.md

 From a configuration file, the command is able to do some configuration on a specific module, e.g.:

-- change values in the Configuration table
+- change values in the `Configuration` table
 - execute SQL statements from a `.sql` file
 - copy files
 - execute `php` scripts

-Complete reference of Self Configurator : [ModuleSelfConfigurator.php](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/src/Adapter/Module/Configuration/ModuleSelfConfigurator.php)
+Complete reference of Self Configurator: [ModuleSelfConfigurator.php](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/src/Adapter/Module/Configuration/ModuleSelfConfigurator.php)

 ## How to use it